tommac08/docsv2/sources/index.md

 Create a shippable.yml file at the root of the repository you want to build with Shippable.

-Your yml needs a couple of entries at the very minumum - the language and the version(s) of the language you want to test against.
-We will use defaults for the other settings in this case.
+Your yml needs a couple of entries at the very minimum - the language and the version(s) of the language you want to test against.
+For this Quick Start, we will use defaults for the other settings.
+See our [Language Specific Help](languages.md) page for a list of valid `language:` values.

 ```
 # language setting
-language: nodejs
+language: node_js

 # version numbers, testing against two versions of node
 node_js: